Maria has recently graduated with Bachelor of Design and a Bachelor of Business, majoring in marketing and visual communication design.

 "I have many goals this year and aim to find a role that fits my skillset in both disciplines.
 In the meantime I am taking time to focus on doing things I love...
 I am most excited about embracing the unknown, enjoying the freedom and enhancing my skills by allowing myself to try new experiences," said Maria.

-Born with profound hearing loss in both ears, Maria was 13 months old when she received her first cochlear implant in her left ear.
+Born with profound hearing loss in both ears, Maria wears two cochlear implants.

-Now using two cochlear implants, Maria said she was “beyond grateful” for the many opportunities her hearing technology had opened up – particularly her latest processors which mean she can stream calls and media using Bluetooth.
+Maria said she was “beyond grateful” for the many opportunities her hearing technology had opened up.

-“I can now stream music seamlessly to both my ears, and if my phone rings, it will switch to my implants and I can have an easy, clear conversation regardless of the noise level around me,” said Maria.
+“I can even stream music to both my ears, and if my phone rings, it will switch to my implants and I can have an easy, clear conversation regardless of the noise around me,” she said.

-By chance, Maria’s parents first discovered Hear and Say at an Australia Day barbecue – somewhat symbolically surrounded by the chatter and chaotic noise of children running around and having fun.
+By chance, Maria’s parents first discovered Hear and Say at a barbecue – somewhat symbolically surrounded by the chatter and chaotic noise of children running around and having fun.

 Maria went on to do years of specialised speech therapy at Hear and Say, and participated in peer group and life skills workshops.